-Anger is a common symptom for high-functioning teens with autism, sometimes referred to as Level 1 ASD.
+Anger is a common symptom for high-functioning teens with autism.
 When an angry outburst occurs, it can be impossible to communicate with your child as they are overwhelmed by their feelings and emotions.
 High-functioning autism and anger are manageable through counseling and behavior analysis, where your teen will learn how to identify and manage their anger in positive and healthy ways.

-At Camp Worth, our center in Fort Worth helps high-functioning teen boys and girls ages 11 – 17 and their families better understand why angry outbursts happen and how to recognize the signs of an angry outburst.
-Our counseling and behavioral analysis programs offer effective approaches to helping teens with autism.
+At Camp Worth, our autism spectrum disorder therapy program in Fort Worth helps high-functioning teen boys and girls ages 11 – 17 and their families better understand why angry outbursts happen and how to recognize the signs of an angry outburst.
+Our programs and services offer effective approaches to helping teens with autism.
 Call 855.915.2545 or complete our online form to contact our staff about your teen’s high-functioning autism and anger.

 High-functioning teens with autism can communicate well with others and maintain an independent life where they can hold down a job and take care of their personal hygiene without help.
 But they still are subject to the same sensory and social symptoms common to all teens with ASD and can become overwhelmed in certain situations.